gguillau/Cuetessa-Song-Valence-Prediction/README.md

 Insights

--Further training the model based on such dataset and assess if val_MAE is improving.
+- Further training the model based on such dataset and assess if val_MAE is improving.
 - Using the valence predicted by the CNN and the valence probability predicted for the songs’ lyrics by an NLP model as inputs to train a linear regression mixed model.
 - Genre classification can also be completed using CNN
 - Building a larger dataset by hiring a third-party provider (such as Appen) to rate Spotify songs preview’s valence.